 Temporary transfer station for green waste opens in False Creek

-An action to help prevent the spread of Japanese beetle
+Part of integrated effort to prevent spread of Japanese beetle

-Movement restrictions for above-ground plant materials are in effect June 15 to October 15.
-Movement restrictions for soil or plants mixed with soil, including root balls and sod, are in effect year-round.
+Since the discovery of the Japanese beetle in False Creek in 2017, the Canadian Food Inspection Agency (CFIA) has restricted movement of plant material and soil from this regulated area.
+Movement restrictions for above-ground plant materials are in effect between mid-June and mid-October.
+Movement restrictions for soil and/or plants mixed with soil, including root balls and sod, are in effect year-round.

-Residents and business owners in the regulated area should continue to use their green bin for their yard trimmings.
-However, any excess green waste should be brought to the temporary transfer station.
+- Residents and business owners in the regulated area should first use their Green Bin for yard trimmings.
+Excess yard trimmings (not food waste) can be taken to the temporary transfer station.

-Landscapers who work in the regulated area and who have large quantities of green waste and/or soil to dispose of should only move this material outside the regulated area by obtaining a movement certificate from the CFIA by calling 604-292-5742 or emailing firstname.lastname@example.org.
-Those in non-compliance of CFIA’s movement restrictions External web site, opens in new tab may be subject to fines.
+- Landscapers who work in the regulated area can take small quantities of plant material (up to one pickup-truck load) to the temporary transfer station for disposal.
+Moving larger quantities of plant material outside the regulated area requires a Movement Certificate from the CFIA.
+Landscapers can obtain a certificate by calling 604-292-5742 or emailing firstname.lastname@example.org.
+Those in non-compliance of CFIA’s movement restrictions External website, opens in new tab may be subject to fines levied by the CFIA.